microsoft/CCF/doc/use_apps/verify_tx.rst

 CCF allows application code to attach arbitrary claims to a transaction, via the :cpp:func:`enclave::RpcContext::set_claims_digest` API, as illustrated in :ref:`build_apps/logging_cpp:User-Defined Claims in Receipts`.

 This is useful to allow the reveal and verification of application-related claims offline, ie. without access to the CCF network.
-For example, a logging application may choose to set the digest of the payload being load as `claims_digest`.
+For example, a logging application may choose to set the digest of the payload being logged as `claims_digest`.
 A user who logs a payload can then present the receipt and the payload to a third party, who can confirm that they match, having verified the receipt.
-They can perform this verification without access to the network.
+They can perform this verification without access to the service.

 Multiple claims can be registered by storing them in a collection or object whose digest is set as `claims_digest`.
 It is possible to reveal them selectively, by capturing their digest in turn, rather than their raw value directly, eg: